Globe

 Argentina

 • The employer is now required to establish a written teleworking agreement for each employee.
-The agreement must outline parties’ obligations and agreement in advance on the working hours.
+The agreement must outline the parties’ obligations and agreement in advance on the working hours.

 • Employees’ right to disconnect after completion of their working hours should be respected.